 Carry out preliminary discussions to ensure that your proposed MoU will be suitable for consideration.
 Use this time to establish that the quality and reputation of the other organisation(s) is such that it is a suitable relationship to take forward for the intended activity.

-Academic staff should discuss their proposal with:
+Prior to submission, academic staff should discuss their proposal with:

 Should you decide to take the proposal forward following your initial research, you will be expected to take on the role of 'proposer’ for the MoU.
 This involves:

 - Liaising with the partner about the details of the agreement